bnosac/audio.whisper/README.md

 remotes::install_github("bnosac/audio.whisper")
 ```

-- To find out which hardware accelleration options your hardware supports, you can go to https://github.com/bnosac/audio.whisper/issues/15
+To find out which hardware accelleration options your hardware supports, you can go to https://github.com/bnosac/audio.whisper/issues/15 and look for the CFLAGS (and optionally CXXFLAGS) settings which make sense on your hardware

   - Common settings for Mac/Linux/Windows are `-mavx -mavx2 -mfma -mf16c` and extra possible flags for Linux: `-msse3`, PowerPC `-mpower9-vector`, Mac M1 `-DGGML_USE_ACCELERATE`.
 E.g. on my local Windows machine I could set `-mavx -mavx2 -mfma -mf16c`, on my older local Ubuntu machine there were no optimisation possibilities.
 Your mileage may vary.
+  - If you need extra settings in `PKG_CPPFLAGS` (`CXXFLAGS`), you can e.g. use `Sys.setenv(WHISPER_CPPFLAGS = "-mcpu=native")` before installing the package
+  - If you need custom settings, you can update `PKG_CFLAGS` / `PKG_CPPFLAGS` in [/src/Makevars](/src/Makevars) directly.

-- Note that *if your hardware does not support these compilation flags, you'll get a crash* when transcribing audio.
+Note that *if your hardware does not support these compilation flags, you'll get a crash* when transcribing audio.
-- If you need custom settings, you can update `PKG_CFLAGS` in [/src/Makevars](/src/Makevars) directly.

 ## Support in text mining